alphaB787/hotel-analytics/README.md

 [`sql/star_schema.sql`](sql/star_schema.sql).

-Note that `dim_customer_profile` is a *profile* dimension, not a customer identity one — this dataset has no guest ID, so the key identifies a combination of customer type, repeat-guest flag, and deposit type rather than an individual person.
+Note that `dim_customer_profile` is a *profile* dimension, not a customer identity one, this dataset has no guest ID, so the key identifies a combination of customer type, repeat-guest flag, and deposit type rather than an individual person.